petuum/autodist/_sources/usage/tutorials/save-restore.md.txt

 builder.save()
 ```

 The output of *SavedModelBuilder* is a serialized data, including model weights, model graph and some other training information.
-However, as the same as the saver, user still can load the saved model without Autodist for fine-tuning or serving on a single node.
+Just like the saver, a user can load the saved model without Autodist for fine-tuning or serving on a single node.

 ```
 with tf.compat.v1.Session() as sess: